-Samsung Galaxy S2 Powered By Android 4.0 ICS
+Samsung Galaxy S2 Android 4.0 ICS

 A super smartphone updated

 You’ve probably read news or watched reports on TV about the immense success Samsung had with its Galaxy S2 smartphone.
 The news according to which owners of this device would get its OS updated to Android’s 4.0 Ice Cream Sandwich was enough to make owners of the S II happy with excitement.
 After all, it’s the most important upgrade of an operating system.
 The fact that there are still handsets operating on older versions is, as such, a shame.
 But we came here to talk about this particular gadget.
-So let us see what our analysis thinks of the ICS on this device.
+So let us see what our review thinks of the ICS on this device.

 Fast and responsive

 If you’ve just bought a Samsung Galaxy S2, open it and see what you get at first sight.
 That’s right: a lockscreen.
 This offering belonging to the Ice Cream Sandwich is a pro which will never go unnoticed.
 It allows you to place a finger wherever on the touchscreen; after doing so, you’ll notice a circle around it.
 Then you have to take your finger out of it.
 The phone is then unlocked.
 The best improvement of this kind of feature: shorter swipes performed for the unlocking process.